SaraMathews/hidden-gems-guernsey/README.md

 - The instructions on how to set up the footer were taken from the Love Running module on Code Institute LMS

-- The contact form was made implementing parts of the instructions from the Love Running module on Code Institute LMS.
+- The contact form was made implementing parts of the instructions from the Love Running module on Code Institute LMS

 - The Headings in the Testing report were taken from an example sent to me by my mentor Daisy McGirr